arminioa/actions-docker-th/README.md

   docker:
     runs-on: [self-hosted,ts-large-x64-docker-large]
     steps:
-      - uses: actions/checkout@v2
+      - uses: actions/checkout@v4
       - uses: tradeshift/actions-docker@v1
         with:
           password: ${{ secrets.GCLOUD_SERVICE_ACCOUNT_KEY_NOBASE64 }}
           repo-cache: true
 ```

-We currently dont support docker registry caching but that should be
+We currently don't support docker registry caching but that should be
 implemented in the future.

 ### Platform